lgblgblgb/xemu/README.md

 * No tape, or serial IEC bus is emulated (floppy drive)
 * NMI handling, RUN/STOP + RESTORE does not work

+Some extra features of Commodore VIC-20 emulator (compared to Commodore LCD):

+Press F10 (after BASIC is READY.) to load game "Pulse" (written by Pixel) into the memory directly.
+You can use SYS 8192 then to run it.
+I use this to test the emulator, currently it does not work to well :-/

+You can use numeric key pad arrow keys as the "joystick", "5" is the fire.

 ## Compilation on Linux / UNIX-like machine

 Note: I tested this on Linux only.
 You should have sdl2 _development_ libraries